-Today BP is one of the top wind energy producers in the US.
-We operate 13 sites in seven states and hold an interest in another facility in Hawaii.
-Together they have a net generating capacity of 1,432MW.
+BP has significant interests in onshore wind energy in the US.
+We operate 10 sites in seven states and hold an interest in another facility in Hawaii.
+Together they have a net generating capacity of just over 1,000MW.